 Mark Perrenoud

-Candidate for the Custer School District Board of Education
+For Custer School District Board of Education

 Why I am running for the Board of Education

-One of the most important things a community can do is to provide a quality education to their children so they are prepared to become critical thinkers and successful adults.
-School is an important shared experience.
-I believe in volunteering to better our community and think I am a good fit to positively contribute to the school board.
+One of the most important things a community can do is provide a quality education to their children so they can become critical thinkers and successful adults.I believe in community service to better our community and that I am a good fit to positively contribute to the school board.

 A Little Bit About Me

 I am a recently retired psychologist who worked primarily with children and their parents.
 I conducted assessments of students of all grades that were often used by the school districts in educational planning.
 I worked in Rapid City since the late 1980’s and in about 2002 began coming to Custer to work one day a week.
 In 2022 I began working full time in Custer until retiring in July 2024.
-My wife is Janet is a retired special education teacher.
+My wife is Janet, and she is a retired special education teacher.
 We have two sons and two grandchildren.

 To the credit of Custer County, the Custer School District (CSD) is already strong in many ways.
-Over the years the Custer School District has shown ingenuity by providing computers to students, being one of the first to go to a four day school week, building new schools in both Custer and Hermosa, and now the Career and Technical Education addition and remodeling at the high school.
-We have the School Superintendent of the Year, Mark Naugle, and our school board was recognized for excellence.
-I want to continue to keep the school district strong.
-Still, school districts can always strive to find the best balance between how tax dollars are spent and improve: test scores, teacher pay, lower our absentee rate, and increase our graduation rate.
+Over the years the Custer School District has shown ingenuity by providing computers to students, being one of the first to go to a four day school week, building new schools in both Custer and Hermosa, and completing the Career and Technical Education addition and remodeling at the high school.
+Our school board has been recognized for excellence.

-The students are the first priority.
+Students are the first priority.
 I agree with the Policy Manual that the “first concern will be for the educational program as it affects the students.”
 In most decisions it is best to ask ourselves “What is best for the students with this decision?”
 Teachers and staff are the backbone of a school district.
 Because of this, one primary job of the Board is to value, advocate for, guide and support the staff in doing their best for both our students and their own professional development.

-The Education Financial Situation Is Uncertain
+The Education Financial Situation Is Precarious

 • Our district is at a disadvantage because the absence of State financial support places a higher burden on county taxpayers.
+Custer County will need to decide whether to institute a sales tax to offset property tax income for schools.

 • Our teachers are underpaid relative to other states and South Dakota’s target teacher compensation package.
 A pay increase should be a priority for the Board once the financial picture becomes more clear and predictable.